Sugar is a key product of photosynthesis and can be manipulated to grow really big buds.

 For years, people believed that watering plants with sugar water will help the plant bloom.
 This only turns out to be viable when you place an already cut flower into a jar of water.
 Doing so allows the roots to absorb the sugar and hence delay the wilting process.

-If your plant is firmly rooted in the ground with no apparent disease or struggle, then trust that Mother Nature already has it under control.
+If your plant is firmly rooted in the ground with no apparent disease or struggle, leave it alone.
+This is a time you can trust that Mother Nature already has it under control.
 Via the process of photosynthesis, a plentiful supply of sugar should be readily available to a well-maintained plant.
 This 2002 study suggests a mind-boggling degree of communication within the plant through multiple signaling pathways.
 They suggest that the inner workings of a plant are insanely more complicated than the average person may realize at first.

 With well-watered, biologically alive soil, and sufficient Co2, a well-trimmed plant won’t require you to take a trip to the supermarket for sugar!